Nothin' but pure science fiction!

 Tason was an emotional feast . . . and I had overeaten.

-Is there no man on this earth who has the wisdom and innocence of a child?
-(I mean, other than me.)__
+Is there no man on Earth who has the wisdom and innocence of a child?

 Location: Buffalo, NY